Table of Contents

 8. Real numbers in a topos of sheaves

 An obvious choice for the sheaf of real numbers is to define the set of Dedekind cuts.
-Since we have a rational number object $\mathbf{Q} = \Delta(\mathbb{Q})$, we can use the Mitchell-Bénabou language to write down the predicate for a pair of terms $\langle D_L, D_U \rangle$ of the type $\Omega^{\mathbf{Q}} \times \Omega^{\mathbf{Q}}$ to be a Dedekind cut.
+Since we have a rational number object $\mathbf{Q} = \Delta(\mathbb{Q})$, we can use the Mitchell-Bénabou language to write the predicate for a pair of terms $\langle D_L, D_U \rangle$ of type $\Omega^{\mathbf{Q}} \times \Omega^{\mathbf{Q}}$ to be a Dedekind cut.
 It means we can define a sub-object, a subsheaf of $\Omega^{\mathbf{Q}} \times \Omega^{\mathbf{Q}}$ of real numbers by simply writing $$\mathbf{R} = \{\langle D_L, D_U \rangle \in \Omega^{\mathbf{Q}} \times \Omega^{\mathbf{Q}} \mid D_L, D_U\text{ is a Dedekind cut} \}.$$ Skipping all the important calculations and discussions, we can conclude that $$\mathbf{R} \simeq \mathbf{C}_{\mathbb{R}}\;!$$ In other words, in any category of sheaves, the sheaf of Dedekind real numbers is the sheaf of continuous real functions.

 Now, let us consider the dichotomy of real numbers.
-Assume the unit interval forces it: $$ (0,1) \Vdash \forall x : \mathbf{R}.\;x \leq 0 \lor x \geq 0 $$ meaning that for any open subset $U$ of the unit interval and any continuous real function $f : U \to \mathbb{R}$, the forcing $U \Vdash f \leq 0 \lor f \geq 0$ holds.
+Assume the unit interval forces it: $$ (0,1) \Vdash \forall x : \mathbf{R}.\;x \leq 0 \lor x \geq 0 $$ meaning that for any open subset $U$ of the unit interval and any continuous real function $f : U \to \mathbb{R}$, the forcing $U \Vdash f \leq 0 \lor f \geq 0$.
 Choose $U = (0,1)$ and $f(x) = x - 0.5$.
 Then the forcing semantics for disjunction implies that there is an open covering $\{U_i\}_{i\in I}$ of the unit interval such that for each $i\in I$, $$ U_i \Vdash f\vert_{U_i} \leq 0 \quad \text{or} \quad U_i \Vdash f\vert_{U_i} \geq 0 $$ meaning that $$ f(x) \leq 0 \text{ for all }x \in U_i\quad \text{or} \quad f(x) \geq 0 \text{ for all }x \in U_i. $$ However, this cannot be true for $U_i$ containing $0.5$.
 Hence, $$ (0,1) \not\Vdash \forall x : \mathbf{R}.\;x \leq 0 \lor x \geq 0. $$

-When we consider instead the discrete topology on $\{0,1\}$.
+We instead consider the discrete topology on $\{0,1\}$.
 A continuous function $f : \{0,1\} \to \mathbb{R}$ is essentially $(f(0),f(1)) \in \mathbb{R}^2$.
 Hence, we can choose the open cover $(\{0\}, \{1\})$ for any $f$, and choose if $f(0) \leq 0$ or $f(0) \geq 0$, and if $f(1) \leq 0$ or $f(1) \geq 0$.
 Hence, $$ \{0,1\} \Vdash \forall x : \mathbf{R}.\;x \leq 0 \lor x \geq 0. $$